The History of the Modern Theatre

 The approach to the renovation reflects the eclectic history of the space.
 Working closely with CBT architects and our theatre consultant, our renovation looks both backwards and forwards in time to reflect values appropriate to an historic theatre in the center of Boston’s theatre district.

-The elegant Renaissance-style marble and sandstone façade and selected interior elements are being restored and re-installed.
+The elegant Renaissance-style marble and sandstone façade and selected interior elements were restored and re-installed.

 The Interior – The Lobby